 http://dallastelemed.com/dzPEMB-v4AA Measurable: Find a way to track your progress (e.g., instead of trying to “tone up,” perhaps you take monthly progress pictures or measure circumference around certain body parts).

-moz focus price Attainable: Know where you are starting and make sure that the outcome you desire is a realistic one for YOU.
+price for accutane without insurance Attainable: Know where you are starting and make sure that the outcome you desire is a realistic one for YOU.

 Relevant: Make sure that the goal is suitable to your life situation and is one that find worthwhile to pursue.